matthewjenifer/matthewjenifer.github.io/_posts/2025-06-26-my-sixth-post.md

 <h3>Day 2</h3>
 <br>
 <li><h4> Hosting and Hiccups.</h4><br>
-Deployment is usually the “fun” part—if your idea of fun is being trolled by cache errors.
-Thankfully, Vercel handled most of it, but I still had to search forums to fix asset paths.
+Deployment is usually the “fun” part—if your idea of fun is being trolled by cache errors, and chasing your tail a few times.
+Thankfully, Vercel handled most of it, but I still had to search forums to fix asset paths, and retrace familiar steps.
 Once I got my bearings, the process was as painless as I remembered, and <a href="https://github.com/matthewjenifer/customchordgenerator_v1" target="_blank">I was live and running in no time.</a> Well, kinda.</li>
 <br>
 <li><h4>Git Drama.</h4><br>
-I made all the classic mistakes.
-Tried to push, got rejected.
+I'll admit it.
+I made all the classic mistakes: Tried to push, got rejected.
 Pulled, made it worse.
 In the end, I just deleted everything and cloned fresh.
-If you ever feel stupid doing this, don’t—every developer does it and just doesn’t talk about it.
+If you ever feel stupid for starting over? don’t—every developer does it and just doesn’t talk about it.
+Producer's too for that matter.
 Once again, anything I forgot, I knew between ChatGPT and Perplexity I could arrive at an answer quickly.
-The rest was muscle memory, and it made me reflect on how long things took my first week in bootcamp.</li>
+The rest was muscle memory, and it made me reflect on how long things took my first week in bootcamp.
+And look at me now! </li>
 </ol>